Urucas/electron-packager-interactive/README.md

 ```

 #Usage
+Just
 ```bash
 $ electron-packager-interactive
 or
 $ epi
 ```
-and complete step by step to crate the electron-packager settings
+complete step by step to create the electron-packager settings and wait for the packages to be created.

 <img src="https://raw.githubusercontent.com/Urucas/electron-packager-interactive/master/screen.png" />